john-azzaro/Study-Mongoose/README.md

 <dl>
 <dd>

 When you create your schema, you are going to need to have specific attributes that document has.
-Thus, for each an every book schema that is created you need to have properties sucha as a name, author, isPublished, etc.
+Thus, for each an every book schema that is created you need to have properties such as a name, author, isPublished, etc.

+Now take for example the "author" property.
+This property has a schema type of "String" which maps to an internal validator that will be triggered when the model is saved to MongoDB.
+If the data type is anything other than a String, it will fail because it is not a string type.

  ```JavaScript
     const bookSchema = new mongoose.Schema({             // Schema that will represent a book: